xxao/gress/README.md

         or speed.
 Such widgets are calculating progress from last measurements instead of overall progress.

+    finish: (Widget,) or str
+        Collection of widgets to display on iterator finish.
+The widget can be one of the many predefined widgets, simple string to show or any class derived from the Widget base.
+The widgets can also be provided using a template, where the widgets are specified by a name in curly brackets (e.g. '{count} items in {autotimer}').

     output: any
         Custom output to which all the progress and messages are writen.
 This must support 'write' and 'flush' method calls.